-Awarding body / institution: Queen Mary University of London Teaching institution: Queen Mary University of London Name of final award and programme title: Foundation Certificate (FdCert) Name of interim award(s): Duration of study / period of registration: 1 year QMUL programme code / UCAS code(s): FGH7, UCFF-QMSEFP1, USMTS QAA Benchmark Group: FHEQ Level of Award : Level 3 Programme accredited by: Date Programme Specification approved: 13 May 2021 Responsible School / Institute: School of Engineering & Materials Science Schools / Institutes which will also be involved ved in teaching part of the programme: School of Biological & Behavioural Sciences School of Physical and Chemical Sciences School of Languages, Linguistics & Film Collaborative institution(s) / organisation(s) involved in delivering the programme: Programme outline Foundation Programme (ISEFP Materials Science) provides an alternative route ees.
+Awarding body / institution: Queen Mary University of London Teaching institution: Queen Mary University of London Name of final award and programme title: Foundation Certificate (FdCert) Materials Science Name of interim award(s): Duration of study / period of registration: 1 year QMUL programme code / UCAS code(s): FGH7, UCFF-QMSEFP1, USMTS QAA Benchmark Group: FHEQ Level of Award : Level 3 Programme accredited by: Date Programme Specification approved: 06 Jan 2022 Responsible School / Institute: School of Engineering & Materials Science Schools / Institutes which will also be involved in teaching part of the programme: School of Biological & Behavioural Sciences School of Physical and Chemical Sciences School of Languages, Linguistics & Film Collaborative institution(s) / organisation(s) involved in delivering the programme:

+Programme outline

+The FdCert International Science and Engineering Foundation Programme (ISEFP Materials Science) provides an alternative route onto a range of Engineering undergraduate degrees.
 QMUL offers tailored pathways for subjects across science and engineering.

 Our ISEFP Materials Science programme is open to international students and face-to-face sessions are taught entirely at the Mile End campus by university staff.
 In-line with Queen Mary's 2030 Strategy, high quality learning resources and interactive sessions with academic staff will be available online.
-As a foundation student, you have access to all QMUL's facilities and will be a full-time student of the university
+As a foundation student, you have access to all QMUL's facilities and will be a fulltime student of the university.